alexkhalevine/job-meta-search-desktop-app/README.md

 3. Optional: create `.env` file with `SERPAPI_KEY=your_key`.

 `SERPAPI_KEY` env var, is optional, if you want to include job hits from indeed.com / google jobs.
+You can create this API key on https://serpapi.com.

 ## Building